FAQs

 What are the white pieces on the back of some of your work?

-I believe strongly in sustainability.
-There are moments when I am creating a piece that the paper tears a bit.
-Rather than discarding a piece that can be saved, I use archival quality tape to resecure the paper and mend the area.
+• I believe strongly in sustainability.
+There are moments when I am creating a piece, and the paper tears a bit.
+Rather than discarding a piece that can be saved, I use archival-quality tape to resecure the paper and mend the area.
 The mended area is indistinguishable on the front of the work.